Burglary suspects accused of stealing car, breaking into LSU dorms arrested, police say

 A second suspect was identified as Marvin Keith Jones.

-Both suspects were wanted on similar charges, including burglary of an inhabited dwelling and theft of a motor vehicle.
+Both suspects are facing similar charges including simple burglary, access device fraud and theft of a motor vehicle.

+Police say the suspects were booked into the East Baton Rouge Parish Prison on Feb.
+10.

 Click here to report a typo.